DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/general/prompting-guidance.md

 ### Generate Variants

 - When uncertain about the best phrasing, ask the LLM to generate multiple versions of a prompt:
-    - _"Provide three alternative prompts for summarizing technical documents."_
+    - _"Provide three alternative prompts for summarising technical documents."_